stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

   **Entity/Element**          **Equivalent data element**   **Comment**
   --------------------------- ----------------------------- -----------------------------
   RollbackOnError             *No equivalent.*              Bulks are executed as a whole
-                                                            ad not rolled back, but
+                                                            and not rolled back, but
                                                             individual errors reported on
                                                             each payment in the results.